Saturday Farm Feature: Michael Martin Murphy

 Two more clarifiers can be added as Erbil grows which would bring total capacity to 10,000 cubic meters per hour.

 The plant pulls water from the Great Zab River into a tank where it is pumped through one of six giant, cylindrical, concrete clarifying tanks.
 The clarifiers remove heavy debris from the river.
 The water is then pushed through a filter of fine sand and charcoal.
 Chemicals are added to achieve optimum levels of pH and alkaline before being pumped through 20-miles of pipeline at 1.6 million gallons per hour to Erbil.
+The water is fed to a 5.2 million gallon storage tank that sits high above - and 3 miles east of - Erbil in the village of Dawajin.
+Gravity then carries the water down into Erbil’s 54 sectors of network piping.

 The collateral benefits of the water treatment plant are numerous.
 In addition to fresh potable drinking water the system is increasing water pressure at the tap which in turn reduces the potential for contamination.